 In the most basic sense, kombucha is a fermented tea beverage whose beginnings have been traced as far back as 221 B.C. in China, Japan and parts of Europe.
 While the recipes and ingredients have changed over the years, the concept of fermenting tea has remained.
 Today, kombucha has become mainstream.
 The market value of kombucha was estimated at over one billion U.S. dollars in 2016 and is predicted to grow to $2.5 billion by 2022.
 To put that into perspective, soda sales fell as much as 9.2 percent in 2016 as consumers are opting for healthier options.

 Brew Dr., on the other hand, prefers to keep our brews “raw” so they retain all of the fizz and live bacteria that are naturally-occurring live and active cultures.
-We never add flavorings, juices or anything else other than organic botanicals, like dried herbs and roots, and whole fruits.
 Did we mention our brews begin with the best tea out there?
 Brew Dr. began as a teahouse, you see.
 We know tea.
-We use our Townshend’s Teahouse teas in every brew so we can offer a better kombucha.
+We use our Brew Dr. Teahouse teas in every brew so we can offer a better kombucha.
 We hope you’ll agree that our “no shortcuts” approach is worth the effort!

 Much like beer, the fermentation process causes the tea brew to become effervescent.
 The bubbles are more subtle than in a beer or soda, but you definitely feel a “fizz” on the tongue.
 If the brew is pasteurized, the live bacteria are killed and so is the fizz.
 This is why kombucha manufacturers who do this often add carbon dioxide to their mixtures.
 If the kombucha is “raw,” it is never heated to kill bacteria and the natural fizz is retained.